AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configuration-manager.md

 In this example, we assume a WKND specific DAM folder here and a corresponding configuration.
 Starting at that folder `/content/dam/wknd`, we'll see that there is a string property named `cq:conf` that references the configuration that should apply for the subtree.
 The property will usually be set on the `jcr:content` of an asset folder or page.
 These `conf` links are explicit, so it is easy to follow them by just looking at the content in CRXDE.

 Jumping inside `/conf`, we follow the reference and see there is a `/conf/wknd` node.
 This is a configuration.
-Please note that its lookup is completely transparent to the application code - if you look at the above code it never has a dedicated reference to it, it's hidden behind the `Conf` object.
-Which configuration applies is completely controlled through the JCR content, and completely transparent to the application code.
+Please note that its lookup is completely transparent to the application code.
+The example code never has a dedicated reference to it, it's hidden behind the `Conf` object.
+Which configuration applies is completely controlled through the JCR content.

 We see the configuration contains a fixed-named `settings` node that contains the actual items, including the `dam/imageserver` we need in our case.
 Such an item can be thought of as a "settings document" and is usually represented by a `cq:Page` including a `jcr:content` holding the actual content.